-When you install a plugin through the Extension Manager, the plugin will be downloaded from the Grid and installed automatically.
-A confirmation dialog will indicate that the plugin has been installed and is now available to be selected in the Add Service Monitor pop-up window.
+When you install a plugin through the Extension Manager, the plugin is downloaded from the Grid and installed automatically.
+A confirmation dialog indicates that the plugin is installed and is now available to be selected in the Add Service Monitor pop-up window.
 (The categories the plugin appears in depend on its service monitor definition; see Plugin Guide for more information.)
-The confirmation dialog will also instruct you on follow-up steps, if applicable:
+The confirmation dialog also instructs you on follow-up steps. if applicable:

-- requires additional steps: some manual installation steps need to be performed - requires agent-side scripts: the plugin interfaces with an agent-side script, which will need to be installed on monitored Elements - restart the Data Collector service: the plugin introduces changes that require the up time Core (or Data Collector service) to be restarted
+- requires additional steps: some manual installation steps need to be performed - · requires agent-side scripts: the plugin interfaces with an agent-side script, which needs to be installed on monitored Elements - restart the Data Collector service: the plugin introduces changes that require the Uptime Infrastructure Monitor Core (or Data Collector service) to be restarted

-When upgrading a plugin, typically, all the necessary follow-up steps will have already been performed.
+When upgrading a plugin, typically, all the necessary follow-up steps are already performed.